HL7/davinci-epdx/source/pages/Member_Encounter_History_Response.md

 active: Member Encounter History Response
 ---

-When a Health Plan's CDS Service receives a data request that includes a Task with task.code = "MemberHistory-Encounter" the Health Plan constructs a response.
-The response is a FHIR bundle of US Core Encounter records and subsidiary related resources.
+When a Health Plan's CDS Service receives a data request that includes a Task with task.code = "MemberHistory-Encounter" the Health Plan shall construct a response.
+The response shall be a FHIR bundle of US Core Encounter records and subsidiary related resources.

 The Encounter records will require other US Core Profiles: